titon/toolkit/docs/en/development/js/toolkit.md

 Toolkit.debug = true;
 ```

-Or passed individually to a plugin.
+Or passed individually to a module.

 ```javascript
 $('.carousel').carousel({ debug: true });